madhu473bd/Persistentvolume/workflow.md

 NAME             CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS        CLAIM                    STORAGECLASS   REASON    AGE task-pv-volume   10Gi       RWO            Retain           Available     default/task-pv-claim1   manual                   3h
 ```
-Here yo see the status of the volume to be available and once you create the Persistent volume Claim and attach the PV and PVC you can see that status to change to Bound.
+Here you see the status of the volume to be available and once you create the Persistent volume Claim and attach the PV and PVC you can see that status to change to Bound.

   #### PersistentVolumeClaim